1Amrit-Singh/RoadSafety-Excel-Insights/README.md

 Thank you for your time and engagement in delving into this analysis.
 Your commitment contributes to fostering a collective dedication to road safety.

----

-Feel free to adjust the content based on your preferences or add more details as needed.